Condo

 and property issues.

-push by Concord and other large development companies does not bode
+eastward push by Concord and other large development companies does

 "Absent